ultraq/thymeleaf-layout-dialect-benchmark/README.md

 A basic web application to test the memory profile of the [Thymeleaf Layout Dialect](https://github.com/ultraq/thymeleaf-layout-dialect).

-Testing currently requires some manual coordination of the web application (`./gradlew bootRun`) and the JMeter test (`./gradlew jmeter`).
-Either the IDE can run both in parallel, or use multiple shell sessions to run both in parallel.
+To execute the benchmark, use `./gradlew benchmark` from the command line.
+This will start the test application, then execute the JMeter test plan over it.

-Once run, JMeter's HTML reports can be found in `build/reports/(dialect-version)/(date-time-of-run)`.
+Once completed, JMeter's HTML reports can be found in `build/reports/(dialect-version)/(date-time-of-run)`.

 To include YourKit profiling for memory snapshots, then the agent needs to be loaded with the web application via the `-agentpath` VM argument.  eg: on MacOS: